 Healing from Emotional Abuse: A Journey to Self-Resilience and Recovery

 If you’ve ever been in a situation where you were emotionally abused, you know just how difficult it is to break free from it.
+Often, words can and will put a toll on your mind and soul.
+That’s why we are going to talk about emotional abuse.
 Emotional abuse is a form of manipulation where the abuser seeks to control the victim’s thoughts, feelings, and actions.

-With these topics in mind, let’s dive into the first one which is how to recognize emotionally abusive behavior.
+With these ideas in mind, let’s talk about how to recognize emotional abuse.

-Emotional abuse can manifest in two forms: overt, which is obvious, and covert, which can be more difficult to detect.
-Therefore, it is critical to recognize these signs to protect oneself and loved ones from becoming victims.
+Emotional abuse can happen in two forms: overt, which is obvious, and covert, which can be more difficult to detect.
+First, let’s talk about overt emotional abuse.

 Emotional abuse is the most subtle to detect, yet it can yield significant emotional and eventually physical pain.
 Symptoms such as migraines, irritable bowels, and immune system issues may arise from emotional abuse.